pholser/junit-quickcheck/src/site/markdown/usage/configuring.md

 ## Configuration on type uses

-Configuration annotations that can target type uses will be honored:
+Configuration annotations that can target type uses will be honored.

 ```java
     @RunWith(JUnitQuickcheck.class)